Mohamedkh199/Mohamedkh199/README.md

 # 💫 About Me

 🎓 Computer Science graduate from Yarmouk University
-💡 Passionate about Artificial Intelligence, Backend Development, and Web Applications
+💡 Passionate about Artificial Intelligence, Web Development, and Web Applications
 🔥 Focused on building practical AI-powered solutions using Python and modern technologies
 📚 Currently improving my skills in APIs, Deployment, and Advanced Machine Learning
 🎯 Seeking opportunities as a Junior Software Developer or AI Engineer